 Passive ecological recovery through successional processes is able to proceed with the release of disturbance pressure (CITE).
-However, biodiversity loss and homogenization from pulse or press stressors may have shifted the compositional abundance of populations available to repopulate the community (CITE), and increases the potential for novel species to become abundant through recruitment into newly available niches (CITE).
+However, biodiversity loss and homogenization from pulse or press stressors may have shifted community composition (CITE), and increases the potential for novel species to become abundant through recruitment into newly available niches (CITE).
 Competition is one process that drives species dominance within a community (MacArthur, 1958).
 Post-disturbance changes in community-dominant species composition may be driven by competitive strategies, resulting in successional trajectories alternative to the historical ecosystem context (Muench & Elsey‐Quirk, 2019; Tilman, 2004).
 A key knowledge gap is understanding how competitive strategies lead to alternative post-disturbance succession in estuaries.